Fortinet Firewall Live!

 «Different Types of Cyber Threats in ...

-A botnet is a network of compromised computers that is used by hackers to launch DoS or DDoS attacks.
-When attackers use these botnet devices to perform malicious activities, it is called a botnet attack.
+A botnet is a network of compromised computers that are used by hackers to launch DoS or DDoS attacks.
+This attack, done by using several hacked computers, is called a botnet attack.

 According to a security brief in NZ 2024, botnet-driven Distributed Denial of Service (DDoS) attacks increased by 82%, rising from 90,000 incidents in 2023 to over 165,000 in 2024.